lenin0x321/lenin0x321/README.md

 <br/>

 ### Hi 🙋‍♂️,
-### I'm a 23-year-old self-taught developer, technical enthusiast, and cybersecurity learner from India.
+### I'm a 23-year-old self-taught, technical enthusiast, and cybersecurity learner from India.

 <br/>